2025–26 Alaska Nanooks men's ice hockey season

-The 2025–26 Alaska Nanooks men's ice hockey season will be the 76th season of play for the program and 41th at the Division I level.
-The Nanooks will represent the University of Alaska Fairbanks in the 2025–26 NCAA Division I men's ice hockey season, play their games at the Carlson Center and be coached by Erik Largen in his 7th season.
+The 2025–26 Alaska Nanooks men's ice hockey season was the 76th season of play for the program and 41th at the Division I level.
+The Nanooks represented the University of Alaska Fairbanks in the 2025–26 NCAA Division I men's ice hockey season, played their games at the Carlson Center and were coached by Erik Largen in his 7th season.